Jensbeltman/mastermind/README.md

 ## Program arguments

-1. Number of colors a code peg can have
+1. Number of different colors(integers max 9) a code can have
-2. Number of pegs per code
+2. Length of code to be used
 3. Number of rows in a game
 4. Number of games to play